casanova-lab/AGAIN/README.md

   - AGAIN_YAG: YES/NO, if the AG-gain variant also fits YAG
   - AGAIN_BP_DIST: the distance from the created AG to BP
   - AGAIN_ACC_DIST: the distance from the created AG to ACC
-  - AGAIN_HIGHRISK: YES/NO, if the AG-gain variant falls inside high-risk [BP+8, ACC-4] region
+  - AGAIN_HIGHRISK: YES/NO, if the AG-gain variant falls inside the high-risk [BP+8, ACC-4] region
   - AGAIN_SCORE: score of the AG-gain variant (suggested cutoff >= 3, max = 5)
   - PROT_SEQ_WT: wild-type protein sequence
-  - PROT_SEQ_NEW_ACC: consequent protein sequence if new acceptor site is created
+  - PROT_SEQ_NEW_ACC: consequent protein sequence if a new acceptor site is created
-  - HGVS_NEW_ACC: protein-level HGVS annotation if new acceptor site is created
+  - HGVS_NEW_ACC: protein-level HGVS annotation if a new acceptor site is created
   - PROT_SEQ_EXON_SKIP: consequent protein sequence if exon skipping occurs
   - HGVS_EXON_SKIP: protein-level HGVS annotation if exon skipping occurs

 ### Command & Parameters (AGAIN_VCF.py)
 ```
-python AGAIN_VCF.py -i variants.vcf
+python AGAIN_VCF.py -i Sample_variants.vcf
 ```
 ```
-python AGAIN_VCF.py -i variants.vcf -g GRCh37 -t all
+python AGAIN_VCF.py -i Sample_variants.vcf -g GRCh37 -t all
 ```

 Parameter | Type | Description | Default